ErikBorra/lightbooth/README.md

 * The screen connected to HDMI will display 'transferring picture' until the picture is loaded on screen.
 * You can now click the button again to take a new picture.

+### Slideshow

+* To view the captured images as a slideshow, use a computer which is on the same network as lightbooth.
+Open your browser and specify the following address: http://IP_ADDRESS/slideshow.
+* The slideshow continually loops over all the captured images, in the order with which they were captured.
+* When a new image is taken with lightbooth, the slideshow will show this picture and then continue its normal routine again.

 ### Good to know

 * The high-res version of the picture is stored in /home/pi/lightbooth/images
 * A center square, lower res, version of the picture is stored in /home/pi/lightbooth/images/instagram.
 This picture also has the `anomaly_img` embedded.
 * A samba share called 'lightbooth' has been set up on the same dir.
-Connect to this share from another machine to run the slideshow from, e.g. via [pipresents](https://github.com/KenT2/pipresents-gapless).
 Connect with raspberry pi credentials to be able to modify the contents of this dir; default is view only.
 * If you see "command given gphoto2 ..." on the command line, but don't hear the camera click, restart lightbooth.

 ## Config